GAIR-NLP/Safety-J/README.md

-# SAFETY-J: Evaluating Safety with Critique
+# Safety-J: Evaluating Safety with Critique